ResearchComputing/Documentation/docs/cloud/aws/index.rst

 Amazon Web Services (AWS)

-Documentation for users who are using a CU Cloud Team managed AWS account.
+Documentation for users who are using a **Research Computing - Cloud Team** managed AWS account.

 .. toctree::
     :maxdepth: 1